Nauru Family Travel Guide

 Packing Essentials

-• Reef shoes for the whole family
+• Reef shoes for sharp coral

 • High-SPF reef-safe sunscreen (expensive locally)